This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Funchal, Madeira

-Banish all thoughts of Madeira as a destination for older folk, the island is the perfect location for a family break at all times of the year and delivers the perfect mix of beach breaks and cultural activities for all ages.
-Madeira in winter is the best time too visit when the island really shines though.
+Banish all thoughts of Madeira as a destination for older folk, the island is the perfect location for family holidays at all times of the year and delivers the perfect mix of beach and culture for all ages.
+Madeira in winter is the best time to visit when the beauty of the island really shines through.

 Fethiye, Turkey